 Looking for tips for teaching grammar that won’t cause a ton of more work?

-When I consider what makes a grammar lesson successful, six ideas come to mind.
+Overall, when I consider what makes a grammar lesson successful, six ideas come to mind.
 Over the years, I have experimented (and failed) at teaching grammar, and I am excited to share what works with other teachers.
 So often, ELA teachers confide that they don’t want grammar to be boring, they don’t want to waste valuable class time, and they dislike sentence diagrams.

 Hopefully, these grammar ideas will make your job easier because students will experience success in their grammar activities.